 Email list: Be sure to subscribe to the email list for this course.
-You subscribe at https://fafnir.cs.unc.edu/mailman/listinfo/comp715, and you send mail to the list at firstname.lastname@example.org.
+You subscribe by sending email to the instructor, and you send mail to the list at firstname.lastname@example.org.
 It is moderated, so only Russ gets to see the SPAM.

-Homework page: See http://images.cs.unc.edu/comp715_2013 to upload your homework assignments and to comment on the others.
+Homework page: See http://images.cs.unc.edu/comp715_2014 to upload your homework assignments and to comment on the others.
 This is a repository that is visible to everyone in the class (protected by a password we will all know).
 It will include your homework submissions, comments by other students on your submisions, and comments from me on your submissions.
-The best of these (winners, and those that have particular benefits, those that make good examples, etc.) will be distributed in poster form, and on various visualization web pages (at Kitware, at Sandia National Labs, on MADAI.us) as examples for others to follow; the techniques they show may also be implemented in ParaView or VTK or other tools and made broadly available.
+Some of these (winners, those that have particular benefits, those that make good examples, etc.) will be distributed in poster form, and on various visualization web pages (at Kitware, at Sandia National Labs, on MADAI.us) as examples for others to follow; the techniques they show may also be implemented in ParaView or VTK or other tools and made broadly available.

 Potential Projects: I'm collecting these.

 Lawrence Livermore National Laboratories.
 Los Alamos National Laboratories.
 Lawrence Berkeley National Laboratories.
 NASA Ames.
 Visual complexity (infovis).
 NAS list of visualization sites.
 There is a set of links to scientific visualization sites.
 Derek Merck found a Gallery of Data Visualization web page by with Tuftian-like commentary on the visual presentation of information.
 Dale Purves laboratory at Duke University that seeks to explain why we see and hear what we do; it includes cool examples.
 There is a collection of information graphics at visual.ly.
 There is a description of visualization techniques here.
 Journal of Physics special issue on Visualization in Physics.
 There is a Meet the Scientists page at UCDavis that shows four different supercomputer simulation visualizations.
 The Beastiario project reMap has a large number of different infovis displays.
 There is a visual bibiography of tree visualization by Hans-Jorg Schulz.
 There is an online list of selected information visualization tools here.